lightning/bolts/02-peer-protocol.md

 This prevents deadlocks where each peer is waiting for the other peer to send `tx_signatures`, and enables multiparty tx collaboration.

-`witness_data` is the data for a witness element in a witness stack, not prefixed with its length (since it is already specified in the `len` field).
+The `witness_data` is encoded as per bitcoin's wire protocol (a CompactSize number of elements, with each element a CompactSize length and that many bytes following).

 While the `minimum fee` is calculated and verified at `tx_complete` conclusion, it is possible for the fee for the exchanged witness data to be underpaid.